A Utility Score Framework for Dose Optimization Studies with Binary Efficacy-Safety Endpoints: Sample Size Determination and Bias Characterization: Utility Score Framework and Dose Selection Design

 The dose selection decision is based on a simple threshold comparison of the observed mean utility scores:

 Here, $\lambda_u \geq 0$ is a prespecified decision threshold representing the minimum required utility advantage for Dose $H$ to be selected over Dose $L$.

 When $\lambda_u = 0$, the rule simplifies to selecting the dose with the higher observed mean utility.
-However, setting a positive threshold ($\lambda_u > 0$) is preferable in some special situations.
+However, a positive threshold ($\lambda_u > 0$) is warranted in two situations.
 First, the margin guards against selecting a dose based on random small differences arising from sampling variability.
 Secondly, it provides a formal mechanism to account for factors not captured in the utility score.
 For instance, a dose with higher manufacturing complexity, cost, or logistical burden must demonstrate a utility advantage of at least $\lambda_u$ to justify these additional hurdles, thereby promoting more robust and clinically relevant dose selection decisions.

-Note that in the ROSE design, which relies solely on efficacy for dose selection, a positive threshold ($\lambda_u > 0$) is required to implicitly account for safety.
+Note that in the ROSE design, which relies solely on efficacy for dose selection, a positive threshold ($\lambda_u > 0$) is required to enforce a preference for the lower dose in the absence of a meaningful efficacy advantage, with the assumption that higher doses lead to higher risks.
 In contrast, our utility score method explicitly incorporates the efficacy-safety trade-off through the utility scores themselves, making a positive $\lambda_u$ optional rather than a requirement.